stolostron/rhacm-docs/_pages/technical_writing_standards.md

 * Request peer reviews when developers make changes with PRs.
 * Request technical review for any changes other than typos or broken links.
 * Check broken links as you build content.
 Use the easy _Check my links_ plug-in on each PR in preview mode.
-* Check your PR _requests_ from team members.
+* Check your PR _requests_ from team members regularly.
 From the repo, click on **Pull requests** in the header and check for any reviews assigned to you.
 * Keep track of peer reviews you request or complete by using the Slack user group `@pr-docs-acm-team`.
 * Ensure your peer reviews and contributions are in your goals.

+## Peer review checklist

+* For new files, review file names, headers, and titles to ensure they are concise and match the content purpose.
+* Read short descriptions and introductions and check for clarity.
+* Check links.
+* Check for conciseness and offer edits for wordy content.
+* Check for IBM/Red Hat styled terms and product names.
+* Check for grammar.
+* Check for accessibility.
+* See if you can understand the diff.
+If something is confusing to you, it is probably confusing to the customer.

 ## Supplemental resources